 The first step is upgrading the EPROM’s and OS.
 When certain that this is working, the hardware will be installed.
 Note that replacing these ICs will remove all settings in the pinball machine setup, so it maybe wise to record games settings, high scores, etc.

 1) Turn off the pinball machine.
 Note that the IC has a dot on one end.
 In all Lord of the Rings pinball machines I have seen, this dot is pointing down.
-Remove the CPU EPROM (see photo above).
+Remove the CPU EPROM (see Photo (2) above for location of the CPU EPROM – click on the image for a larger photo).
 If you have never done this before, an IC removal tool is great.
 But prying under one end, slowly and carefully, then the other can do the trick.
 Do not bend the legs.

 2) Note the dot on the end of the replacement 10.02 EPROM.
 Place it in the same direction as the original.
 CAUTION: Inserting this backwards will destroy the EPROM.
 Be careful that all the legs are in the socket prior to pushing in.
 If they are outside, or worse, underneath, the legs will bend and might not be able to be straightened without breaking them off.